There’s one word all experienced landlords have come to fear: eviction.

 While you cannot view the full record for eviction cases in every state, you can get a thorough briefing or full access in most states with this type of case.

-It’s important you actually view the eviction case.
+It’s essential you actually view the eviction case.
 Don’t let the presence of an eviction case cause you to write off a potential tenant.

 In some cases, bad landlords try to wrongfully evict a tenant, and this would still cause an eviction case to be present in the person’s history.

-While learning how to check eviction records, it’s essential that you consider the meaning of every result you find in your eviction record search to give every tenant a balanced chance.
+While learning to check eviction records, you must consider the meaning of every result you find in your search to give every tenant a balanced chance.

-If you cannot view the record online or travel to the courthouse in person, call them to see if you can pay a copy fee to have a record of the case mailed to you.
+If you cannot view the record online or travel to the courthouse in person, call them to see if you can pay a copy fee to have a case record mailed to you.

 As you can see, doing the work of finding the right courthouse, checking every name that the tenant may have used in the past, and collecting the full court information can be quite the task.

-Plus, you may not have any idea what states your potential tenant has lived in during their life!
+Plus, you may not know what states your potential tenant has lived in during their life!

-Because figuring out how to check eviction history can be quite complicated, there are a number of services out there that include eviction checks as part of their tenant screening services.
+Because figuring out how to check eviction history can be quite complicated, several services include eviction checks as part of their tenant screening services.
 A screening service can do a national eviction search thoroughly and effectively.
 The screening services often come back including credit information so you can make a comprehensive and well-informed decision about future tenants.

-If you aren’t experienced or confident in your ability to do the research yourself for every potential tenant, it may be time to hire a screening service to help you narrow down the list of maybes so you can find the perfect renter.
+If you aren’t experienced or confident in your ability to research every potential tenant, it may be time to hire a screening service to help you narrow down the list of maybes to find the perfect renter.

 In fact, you can use the exact same methods outlined above to find out if you have anything negative in your rental history.
-These are the techniques landlords use, so it makes sense for you to use them as well!
+Landlords use these techniques, so it makes sense for you also to use them!

-The ultimate way to make sure you are aware of how your records will show up for a landlord is to ask what screening service, if any, they use.
-You can then check via this same third-party service to see what your record looks like.
+The ultimate way to ensure you know how your records will show up for a landlord is to ask what screening service, if any, they use.
+You can then check via this same third-party service to see your record.

 Are Evictions Public Record?

 Yes, evictions are added to the public record after they are filed with the court system.
 Whether or not the full details are readily available depends on what state the report was filed in, but all evictions will show up in some way on public records.
-Depending on the final judgment of the case, it may also show up in criminal background checks.
+Depending on the case’s final judgment, it may also appear in criminal background checks.

-Generally speaking, however, eviction records do not show up in a credit report as of July 2017.
+Generally speaking, however, eviction records do not appear in a credit report as of July 2017.
 This is why many landlords do separate eviction history checks in addition to a credit report.

 How Can I Check If I Have Evictions On Record?